Blackjack Hand 14, 15 or 16

 You can compare the expectation of each basic strategy play with paired 8s and 7s against the dealer’s 10 upcard below.
 The calculations are courtesy of mathematician and gambling expert Michael Shackleford, known as the Wizard of Odds.

 Exceptions are also made for paired 7-7 in single-deck blackjack.
 When the dealer must stand on all 17s, you surrender the 7-7 against a 10.
-Provided that the dealer must hit soft 17, basic strategy recommends you to surrender this pair whenever you are up against a 10 and an ace.
+Provided that the dealer must hit soft 17, basic strategy recommends you surrender this pair whenever you are up against a 10 or an ace.

 Odds and Probabilities